Jack Murray (racing driver): The REDEX Reliability Trials

 Once again CAMS was licensing Ampol events.
 Calmer heads had prevailed and peace had broken out.
 With 148 starters, the 7,000-mile event focused on eastern Australia.

-Australian Motor Sports, July 1958, wrote:

-Jack Murray was only six points down, but during the next day's stage to Adelaide a misread signpost took him 30 miles off course along a bush track, and the howling rainstorm mingled with his tears at Burra, where he shed a whole 75 points.
+Australian Motor Sports, July 1958, wrote:Jack Murray was only six points down, but during the next day's stage to Adelaide a misread signpost took him 30 miles off course along a bush track, and the howling rainstorm mingled with his tears at Burra, where he shed a whole 75 points.
 At Port Augusta he was seen chasing navigator Dave Johnson with an axe.

-Jack's great mate and fellow Rally Hall of Fame inductee Dave Johnson, fortunately, was too quick for an axe-wielding Jack back in 1958.
+Murray's great mate and fellow Rally Hall of Fame inductee Dave Johnson, fortunately, was too quick for an axe-wielding Jack back in 1958.